LeiaRz/Employment-and-wages-23/README.md

 Employment and wages data analysis.
 Israel 2023

-Are you constantly applying and want to know what your chances of finding a new job are?
-I've got you covered.
-Well, not me exactly, but the numbers—which never lie.
-I just wrote some scripts, made some calculations, and wrote these words.

-This post is my bleak message of fatalism to all my data analyst friends suffering from unearned optimism about securing a new job within a month.
-Later, I’ll post the second part of the analysis, which offers a perspective on the nightmare described here.
-At first glance, it may all seem depressing, but we’re going to make it as fun as it can be, right?
+This analysis is my bleak message of fatalism to all my data analyst friends suffering from unearned optimism about securing a new job within a month.
+Also this report offers a perspective on all spheres of economy in Israel, including average wages across all the spheres, number of open positions, number of people employed and so on.

 So, here we go: